imyingchulo/gprs/README.md

 #### Result:

-This option will one folder and one files:
+This option will generate one files in clump folder:

-- `./result/plink/clump`
 - `*.clump`

 ### `gprs select-clump-snps`